Whether it be a work injury or motor vehicle collision there are some basic steps to follow.

 Make a copy of all reports you complete.
 This will serve as proof you were injured.

 Go to the doctor right away.
 This will remove doubt of the cause of injury.

 Inform all medical providers how you were injured and what body parts were injured.
 This will avoid insurance defenses that something beside the accident in question caused your pain and suffering.

 Follow through with all treatment recommendations.
 This will avoid accusations that you are not hurt as badly as you allege.

 Do not give any statements to the insurance company.
 They can and will be used against you.

-Questions about your work injury?
-Feel free to contact Illinois Workers’ Compensation Attorney Dirk May at 309-827-4371.
+Questions about your injury case?
+Feel free to contact Illinois Injury Attorney Dirk May at 309-827-4371.

 Click above to read.

-Questions about how to make sure that your case will have its highest value?
-Feel free to contact Illinois personal injury and work injury Attorney Dirk May at 309-827-4371.
+Questions about your injuries and conditions?
+Feel to contact Illinois injury and disability Attorney Dirk May at 309-827-4371.